Jeanie Stewart joined Flick Electric Co. last year after receiving an $800 monthly power bill from her previous retailer.

-Here at Flick we do things differently to traditional electricity retailers, who create set plans where customers pay a flat rate for their electricity.
-The problem is that customers never really know what the company mark-up is because costs and profits are hidden.
+Here at Flick we do things differently to traditional electricity retailers, who charge their customers a flat rate for their electricity.
+The problem is that customers never really know what the company mark-up is, because costs and profits are hidden.

 Flick, however, is founded and run on a totally different model.
-We aim to be as open, transparent and honest as possible, so instead our customers pay a set retailers fee and receive the wholesale price of electricity.
+We aim to be as open, transparent and honest as possible, so instead of an inflated flat rate, our customers pay the wholesale cost of electricity plus our retailer fee.
 There’s no price mark-up whatsoever.
-Although the spot price does move up and down at any given time (and occasionally spike), in general, the wholesale price tends to be far lower than the set prices of other traditional retailers, creating opportunities for large customer savings.
+Although the spot price does move up and down at any given time (and can occasionally spike 0.17% of the time), in general, the wholesale price is far lower than the flat rate prices of traditional retailers, creating opportunities for large customer savings.

 Flick customers also have access to our innovative online “dashboard” which displays the live, spot price of electricity, and the cheapest (or most expensive) times to run their appliances.